RADAR-base/radarpipeline/README.md

     $ python -m pip install -r requirements.txt
     ```

+-   Install the module as a python package by running the command

+    ```bash
+    $ python -m pip install -e .
+    ```

 -   To verify the installations, run the following command in the project root directory to run the pipeline:

     ```bash
     $ python .
     ```

 -   The pipeline would do a mock run and ingest the data in the `mock-data` directory.
-You can see some outputs in the CLI and if the project is installed correctly, the mock pipeline would run without errors.
+You can see some outputs in the CLI and if the project is installed correctly, the mock pipeline would run without errors and save the data to the `output` directory.

 ## License